sdn-and-bgp

 Enforcing outbound routing is performed without any difficulty.
 Inbound routing differs as you rely on the upstream 3rd party to take action.
 You can, however, influence this with AS-PATH prepending, community tagging, and auto-shutdown of defective links.
 Locator/ID Separation Protocol (LISP) provides more granularity for inbound traffic engineering as it separates the address spaces.

 Border 6 supports LISP version 1.1 and can respond to the path available to external servers to reach a preferred network.
 This is based on NSI measurements.
-Border 6 is collaborating with French Research Agency ( ANR ) to develop a design to integrate NSI with LISP for inbound traffic optimization.
+Border 6 is collaborating with the French Research Agency ( ANR ) to develop a design to integrate NSI with LISP for inbound traffic optimization.
 This is an ongoing project and is dependent on the broader scope of a global LISP implementation.
 And as Mateusz Viste states – “LISP is not going to rule the Internet tomorrow, nor the day after that.

 Border 6 LISP process